riedmann/kickerkasten/README.md

-# Kickerkasten - Foosball Table Controller
+# Kickerkasten - Football Table Controller

 Raspberry Pi-based controller for a foosball table with timer, score tracking, LED animations, and sound effects.